How To Optimize Images For Your Blog with Photoshop

 So how do you optimize your images, before uploading ?

 This is a very simple step by step Photoshop tutorial where You can easily optimize images with photoshop in a few steps.

 Step 1: Open your Image in Photoshop.
 From the Menu click on Image > Image size – Photoshop will show the present size of the image in pixels.
 Make sure to keep the resolution at 72 and check the box that says “Constrain proportions” at the bottom.

-Under the Width and Height at the top you can put the size (in pixels) according to your choice, but since we are optimizing it for the web, smaller the size the better, I size of 300 px to 400 px should be good enough for the web.Since we have already checked the “Constrain proportions” what ever figure (size) you put under the width, the height also will be automatically calculated.
+Under the Width and Height at the top you can put the size (in pixels) according to your choice.
+But since we are optimizing it for the web, smaller the size the better.
+A size of 300 px to 400 px should be good enough for the web.Since we have already checked the “Constrain proportions” what ever figure (size) you put under the width, the height also will be automatically calculated.

 Step 2: If you want to do some tweaking to your photo, you can do it now before saving it for the web.

-That’s it. with this simple 4 step you can easily optimize your photos for the web in Photoshop.
+That’s it. with this simple 4 step you can easily optimize images with photoshop for the web.
 You can play around with the settings in Photoshop if you are not satisfied with the outcome.